Icinga/icinga2/doc/18-migrating-from-icinga-1x.md

 Additional plugin check commands are shipped with Icinga 2 as well.

-The ITL will be updated on every release and should not be edited by the user.
+The ITL will be updated on every release and must not be edited by the user.

 There are still generic templates available for your convenience which may or may not be re-used in your configuration.
 For instance, `generic-service` includes